websolutespa/magento-cron-string-validator/README.md

-# Magento 2 Module: CronSemaphore
+# Magento 2 Module: CronStringValidator

 ## How to use